 Getting Compensation for Your Injuries

 If you’ve been injured by a collision with a commercial vehicle, no doubt you are entitled to some form of compensation.
-An experienced personal injury attorney can help you file your claim and fight on your behalf while you recover from your injuries.
+An experienced personal injury lawyer can help you file your claim and fight on your behalf while you recover from your injuries.
 However, you’ll need to act quick, as Pennsylvania has a statute of limitations of only two years past the date of the accident for you to file your claim.

 If you win your case, you will receive damages that will cover your medical bills, lost wages, and other financial costs you incurred resulting from your injury.